waikato-datamining/image-dataset-converter-video/plugins/from-youtube.md

   -i YOUTUBE_URL, --youtube_url YOUTUBE_URL
                         The Youtube URL to read from. (default: None) -r RESOLUTION, --resolution RESOLUTION
+                        The resolution to use, e.g., '480p' or 'best'.
+                        (default: best)
-                        The resolution to use. (default: None) -t {ic,is,od}, --data_type {ic,is,od}
+  -t {ic,is,od}, --data_type {ic,is,od}
                         The type of data to forward (default: None) -F FROM_FRAME, --from_frame FROM_FRAME